For inputs and outputs see the API reference.

 There are a few datasets that have been included with reliability that users may find useful for testing and experimenting.
-While this list is currently small, expect it to increase significantly over time.
 Within reliability.Datasets the following datasets are available:

 - automotive - 10 failures, 21 right censored.
 It is used in this example